-- 3.10 The Scrutiny (Policy and Performance) Committee has received 3 petitions during the preceding municipal year.
-A further petition concerning the Dover Town Investment Zone (DTIZ) was referred to Council by virtue of the number of signatures and at the request of the petition organiser. - 3.11 As it has been four years since the current petition scheme was introduced and following changes to the statutory guidance underpinning the current scheme by the Coalition Government, a review of the petition scheme will be undertaken during the municipal year 2014/15. - 3.12 The Scrutiny (Policy and Performance) Committee usually acts as the committee to receive petitions referred to Members by the Head of Democratic Services.
+- 3.10 The Scrutiny (Policy and Performance) Committee has received 3 petitions (out of a total of 6 submitted to the Council) during the preceding municipal year.
+The petition concerning the Dover Town Investment Zone (DTIZ) was initially referred to Council by virtue of the number of signatures and at the request of the petition organiser. - 3.11 As it has been over four years since the current petition scheme was introduced and following changes to the statutory guidance underpinning the current scheme by the Coalition Government, a review of the petition scheme will be undertaken during the municipal year 2015/16. - 3.12 The Scrutiny (Policy and Performance) Committee usually acts as the committee to receive petitions referred to Members by the Head of Democratic Services.
 The petitions received by the Committee during the last year were as follows (all petition text as per the petition document):